Home Page

 Second, there was the 7 day period of the Feast of Unleavened Bread.

 This period started on the 15th and ended the 21st.
-It represents the
+It represented the

 7 days in which the children of Israel consumed only unleavened bread.